ZimengXiong/osx-square-window-corners/README.md

 > Backup your data!!
 This WILL leave your system in an unsupported state.

 > [!IMPORTANT]
-> This has only been tested on, macOS Version 15.5, Build 24F74
+> This has only been tested on macOS Version 15.5, Build 24F74

 > [!IMPORTANT]
 > This has only been tested on LIGHT MODE.
 I have no idea what you will need to do to make it work on DARK MODE